-Shane Baker served in the Army as a Sargent and a Flight Engineer for 6 years, serving in both Afghanistan and South Korea.
+Shane served in the Army as a Sargent and a Flight Engineer for 6 years, serving in both Afghanistan and South Korea.
 Following his service, he struggled and faced legal trouble.
 In order to move forward and improve his life, he needed work.

 Shane was referred to the employment services at HVAF and worked with Employment Coordinator, Kiara Walker, to secure a job.